creativenucleus/jtruk-timezoner.js/README.md

 This custom function should construct a string and update the DOM element itself (e.g. `el.textContent = <new time string>`).

+## Limitations

+- If the clocks change during an event (hello Revision!), this won't be represented well.
+- Complicated layouts may make it difficult for the code to figure out anchor dates (Happy to look at this if you have an example that needs fixing!)

 ## Contact / Requests

 Feel welcome to Fork for your purposes, and make reasonable Pull Requests with improvements that are documented, backward-compatible, and useful to others.